 To provide advocacy and support toward youth service goals and positive recreational development for the children and families of Chemung County.

-Summer Youth Employment Program - In cooperation with the Chemung County Department of Social Services, the Chemung County Youth Bureau provides employment and training opportunities to TANF eligible Chemung County youth 14-20 years of age for approximately six weeks during the summer.
+Summer Youth Employment Program - In cooperation with the Chemung County Department of Social Services, the Chemung County Youth Bureau provides employment and training opportunities to TANF eligible Chemung County youth 14-20 years of age.
 Eligible youth are provided an array of employment enhancement services to promote a positive employment experience.
 Applications are available in April through mailings with Chemung County Department of Social Services, Middle and High School guidance offices and other community-based organizations.
 For more information about Summer Youth Employment click HERE.

-Juvenile Assigned Work Service (J.A.W.S.) is a collaborative program between the Chemung County Youth Bureau, Department of Social Services, Probation and Family Court designed to provide consequences to youth currently involved the Juvenile Justice System.
-A major focus of this program is to deter further involvement or out of home placement through supervised community service projects.
+Juvenile Assigned Work Service (J.A.W.S.) is a collaborative program between the Chemung County Youth Bureau, Department of Social Services, Probation and Family Court.
+It is operated by the Chemung County Youth Bureau and is designed to provide consequences to Chemung County youth 7-17 years of age who are currently engaged or at risk of entering the child welfare or juvenile justice systems.
+The program's major goal is to deter further involvement in the juvenile justice or child welfare systems and help reduce the number of county JD/PINS placements.
 For more information about J.A.W.S. click HERE.

 Summer Employment Opportunities - The Summer Cohesion and Spot Programs employ and provide extensive recreation training to over 200 young adults each summer.
 Working for Summer Cohesion and Spot Programs provides valuable experience in the fields of recreation, education and human services.
 For a Youth Bureau Employment Application click HERE.